‘RHOBH’ Star Brandi Glanville Praises Lisa Rinna’s Bikini Body After She Shares Dancing Video On Instagram

 “We should be celebrating her,” Glanville continued.
 “There really shouldn’t be an age limit on anything.
 We can all do whatever the f**k we want to do.
 And I have to just shout out Lisa Rinna.
 You look f**king amazing and better than most people in a bathing suit, to be honest.”

-Glanville and Rinna have both appeared on many seasons of The Real Housewives of Beverly Hills but starred on just one season, Seasons 5, together.
+Glanville and Rinna have both appeared on many seasons of The Real Housewives of Beverly Hills but starred in just one season — the fifth one — together.
 Although Glanville did appear on Season 6 and Season 9, she appeared only in cameo roles and was not featured with Rinna at all during those episodes.

-While Glanville and Rinna haven’t experienced a ton of time together on-screen on The Real Housewives of Beverly Hills, they did manage to get on one another’s bad side during Season 5 due to the drama surrounding Kim Richards and the concerns about her sobriety.
+While Glanville and Rinna haven’t had a ton of time together onscreen on The Real Housewives of Beverly Hills, they did manage to get on one another’s bad side during Season 5 due to the drama surrounding Kim Richards and the concerns about her sobriety.

-As fans of the show will recall, Rinna suspected something was up with Richards during a game night party with her co-stars years ago and while Glanville and Richards initially denied any such thing, Richards later admitted that she had taken one of her late ex-husband’s pain pills.
+As fans of the show will recall, Rinna suspected something was up with Richards during a game night party with her co-stars years ago.
+While Glanville and Richards initially denied any such thing, Richards later admitted that she had taken one of her late ex-husband’s pain pills.

 In the months that followed, Richards faced a number of legal issues after becoming intoxicated and getting arrested at a hotel in Los Angeles.
-However, after falling off the wagon temporarily, Richards was able to get herself, and her sobriety, back on track and has appeared on The Real Housewives of Beverly Hills in a couple of seasons since.
+However, after falling off the wagon temporarily, Richards was able to get herself — and her sobriety — back on track and has appeared on The Real Housewives of Beverly Hills in a couple of seasons since.

 As The Inquisitr reported earlier this month, Rinna and her co-stars will return to Bravo TV for The Real Housewives of Beverly Hills Season 10 sometime next year with two new wives, Garcelle Beauvais and Sutton Stracke.